darrenjw/python-smfsb/dsmts/Readme.md

 Just run against a subset of the models, corresponding to the limited range of SBML features supported by this package.

+To run, unpack the zip and just run:

+pytest